-(2) Document the file for a delivery, task, or purchase order transmitted to contractors electronically using Electronic Data Interchange (EDI) procedures by generating a GSA Form 3186-B or GSA Form 300.
+(2) Document the file for a delivery order, task order, or purchase order transmitted to contractors electronically using Electronic Data Interchange (EDI) procedures by generating a GSA Form 3186-B or GSA Form 300.

 (d) Use GSA Form 8002B, Motor Vehicle Delivery Order, to order fleet management vehicles.
 Do not use this form as a purchase order for simplified acquisitions.

-Use GSA Form 8002A to notify the consignee of the status of motor vehicle requisitions.
+(e) Use GSA Form 8002A, Motor Vehicle Requisition Status, to notify the consignee of the status of motor vehicle requisitions.